esthapit1996/IDS_Thesis/README.md

 ## How to Use

-To use the Intrusion Detection System (IDS), follow these steps:
+To use the IDS, follow these steps:

 ### 1. Set Up the Environment